xinzhan/core-services.en/help/interface/audience-library/t-audience-create.md

 After the data collection completes for the specified period, the circles combine to show a defined audience.

 After the audience is saved, it is available for other solutions.
-For example, you can include a shared audience in a Target activity.
+For example, you can include a shared audience in a Adobe Target activity.